tc39/notes/meetings/2019-03/mar-26.md

 YK: My concern is that these things happen fast—in real time.

-JBR: Accountability is very important here—so you want to be able to tell someone that an individual has been blocked and then to show them.
+JBN: Accountability is very important here—so you want to be able to tell someone that an individual has been blocked and then to show them.

 AKI: Following up, do we have consensus?
 MS, do you have concerns?